microbiomedata/IoT_to_linkml/README.md

 # badexperiment
 Convert Index of Terms to LinkML YAML.

+TODOs:
+- convert to actual LinkML artifcats after that
+- convert to DataHarmonizer template

 Many moving parts = bad experiment.

 Development or use within the repo requires [Poetry](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions)